Students COVID-19 Information

 - Enhanced awareness and programming will promote social, mental, and academic well-being, as well as the promotion of available services from Students Services, Center for Prevention and Wellness, Community Health, SKC Health Clinic, Student Engagement Coordinator, and Student Success Coaches.

 - Directional indicators and appropriate signage will be installed in lounge rooms, restrooms, and laundry rooms indicating occupancy limits and foot traffic patterns.

-- A Restricted Guest Policy will be in place and enforced for the Fall Quarter.
+- A Restricted Guest Policy will be in place and enforced.